-How I Avoid Colostomy Bag Problems (Leaks and Blowouts)
+How I Avoid Problems Like Colostomy Bag Blowouts and Leaks

 Dealing with Embarrassing Moments!

-It’s also good to ensure that theskin area around the stoma is free from dirt, cream, or oil so that the faceplate sticks firmly on the abdomen.
+- I ensured that the skin area around my stoma is free from dirt, cream, or oil so that the faceplate can adhere firmly to my abdomen.

-It is very important that the cut out stoma holes on the colostomy bag's waxy face-plate is the right size for your stoma.
+- I ensured that the cut-out stoma holes on the colostomy bag's waxy face-plate were the right size for my stoma.

-If the hole is remotely larger than the stoma, caking, and eventually colostomy bag blowouts may occur, and if too small, it may bruise the stoma and cause slight bleeding.
+- If the hole is remotely larger than the stoma, caking, and eventually colostomy bag blowouts may occur, and if too small, it will bruise the stoma and cause slight bleeding.

-And remember to always carry spare colostomy bags along with you whenever you are away from home because blow outs" may occur, even if your colostomy bag is partially empty.
+When any of these happen, then you know it is time for a change.
+Also, avoid being caught unawares; always remember to carry spare colostomy bags along with you whenever you are away from home because blowouts" may occur, even if your colostomy bag is partially empty.

 Questions & Answers